 Visit the Lush Green Temi Tea Gardens

-A visit to the Temi tea gardens of south Sikkim will refresh you thoroughly due to the ethereal ambient beauty of nature and the rich aroma of freshly processed tea.
-This is the only tea garden in Sikkim and is about 18kms away from Ravangla.
-The tea estate grows the best quality organically processed tea in the whole of the globe and features hill slopes carpeted with verdant, green manicured tea bushes.
-The Temi tea gardens offer visitors with a 360 degree compelling view of the majestic Kanchenjunga and the River Teesta.
-As you walk through the meandering lanes of the tea estate, you’ll indeed feel at complete peace with your own self.
+A visit to the Temi Tea Gardens of South Sikkim will refresh you thoroughly, thanks to the ethereal ambient beauty of nature and the rich aroma of freshly processed tea.
+This is the only tea garden in Sikkim and is located about 18 km away from Ravangla.
+The tea estate grows the best quality organically processed tea in the world and features hill slopes carpeted with verdant, green, manicured tea bushes.
+The Temi Tea Gardens offer visitors a 360-degree, compelling view of the majestic Kanchenjunga and the River Teesta.
+As you walk through the meandering lanes of the tea estate, you’ll feel at complete peace with yourself.

 MG Road Shopping

-MG Road of Gangtok is a crowded shopping place where the various street stalls exhibit a plethora of many fascinating items and your tour of Sikkim in fact remains incomplete if you haven’t shopped from the bustling MG Road stalls.
-The items to lookout for include Tibetan handicrafts, Tibetan festive costumes, woolens and woven blankets, Feng Shui artifacts, typical Sikkimese crockery and the like.
-However, make sure to bargain as much as you can as vendors will generally inflate the prices like anything
+MG Road in Gangtok is a bustling shopping area where various street stalls offer a plethora of fascinating items.
+Your tour of Sikkim remains incomplete if you haven’t shopped from the busy MG Road stalls.
+Items to look out for include Tibetan handicrafts, Tibetan festive costumes, woolens and woven blankets, Feng Shui artifacts, typical Sikkimese crockery, and more.
+However, make sure to bargain as much as you can, as vendors often inflate the prices.

 Make an Excursion to Nathula Pass

-Making an excursion to Nathula Pass will not only introduce you to some heavenly Himalayan vistas but will also give the rush of adrenaline you always craved to experience.
-Nathula pass perched at an altitude of 14, 140ft ranks as the highest of all motor-able passes in the whole of the world.
-An excursion to Nathula pass takes you to the historic Indo-China border and also introduces you to the ancient silk trading route between India and China.
-As you embark on the Nathula pass excursion from Gangtok, the meandering Himalayan route takes you past stunning landscapes studded with the beautiful, azure Tsomgo Lake and the legendary Baba Harbhajan Singh temple.
-You could even choose to beat the exhaustion of the journey by sipping from a cup of hot fuming tea and freshly prepared snacks served at the military canteen at Indo-China border.
+An excursion to Nathula Pass will not only introduce you to some heavenly Himalayan vistas but will also give you the adrenaline rush you’ve always craved.
+Nathula Pass, perched at an altitude of 14,140 feet, ranks as the highest motorable pass in the world.
+A visit to Nathula Pass takes you to the historic Indo-China border and also introduces you to the ancient Silk Trading Route between India and China.
+As you embark on the Nathula Pass excursion from Gangtok, the meandering Himalayan route will take you past stunning landscapes, including the beautiful, azure Tsomgo Lake and the legendary Baba Harbhajan Singh Temple.
+You can even choose to beat the exhaustion of the journey by sipping hot tea and freshly prepared snacks served at the military canteen at the Indo-China border.

 Make an Excursion to Valley of Flowers

-Valley of Flowers is the name given to Yumthang valley cradled at an altitude of 3500 meters above the sea level.
-This beautiful vale consists of undulating green meadows studded with colorful Alpine flowers.
-Many rare flower species can be witnessed here and they present a true riot of colors that would indeed appeal to you visually as well as aesthetically.
-A visit to the valley of flowers in north Sikkim will indeed turn out to be an experience you would cherish all through your life.
+The Valley of Flowers is the name given to Yumthang Valley, situated at an altitude of 3,500 meters above sea level.
+This beautiful valley consists of undulating green meadows studded with colorful alpine flowers.
+Many rare flower species can be witnessed here, presenting a true riot of colors that will appeal to you visually and aesthetically.
+A visit to the Valley of Flowers in North Sikkim will be an experience you’ll cherish for a lifetime.
 So, make it a point to visit this exotic grassland of heavenly beauty.

 Caving in Sikkim

-Caving in Sikkim is an adventure you shouldn’t miss at all.
-Apart from being an adventure trip, visiting the caves is also looked upon as a pilgrimage journey as these caves are considered extremely holy by the natives of Sikkim.
-The four most visit-able caves of Sikkim include Lha-ri-nying phu, Pephu, Kahdosangphu and Dechhenphu.
-A visit to these holy caves gives you an opportunity to explore the unique interiors of a dimly lit Himalayan cave and also pay your tribute to the enshrined deity.
-The ideal time for caving in Sikkim is around months February-March and October-November.
+Caving in Sikkim is an adventure you shouldn’t miss.
+Apart from being an adventure trip, visiting the caves is also considered a pilgrimage journey, as these caves are regarded as extremely holy by the natives of Sikkim.
+The four most visitable caves in Sikkim include Lha-ri-nying Phu, Pephu, Kahdosangphu, and Dechhenphu.
+A visit to these holy caves gives you an opportunity to explore the unique interiors of a dimly lit Himalayan cave and pay tribute to the enshrined deity.
+The ideal time for caving in Sikkim is around February-March and October-November.

 Rinchenpong Leisure Walk

-Rinchenpong leisure walk will indeed be a perfect rejuvenating experience for any tourist.
-This lush green small hamlet of west Sikkim comes with the most suitable trails for an ideal leisure walk.
-Densely forested trails, tranquil ambiance, ample greenery and freshness of air, crimson sun beams stealing their way in flickers through the dense forested canopies and most importantly the slumberous lifestyle of the village are all just enough to cast a spell on you.
-So, make sure to visit Rinchenpong and unwind yourself completely through such leisure walks
+The Rinchenpong Leisure Walk will be a perfect rejuvenating experience for any tourist.
+This lush green hamlet of West Sikkim offers ideal trails for a leisurely walk.
+Densely forested trails, tranquil ambiance, ample greenery, and fresh air, along with crimson sunbeams flickering through the dense forest canopy, make this walk enchanting.
+The slumberous lifestyle of the village adds to the charm.
+So, make sure to visit Rinchenpong and unwind completely with these leisure walks.

 Explore the Local Sikkimese Lifestyle

-To understand the true essence of any new place, you need to mingle with the locals of that place.
-If you wish to have a sneak peek into the authentic Sikkimese lifestyle and culture, its best for you to visit the Lepcha tribal villages and reside with them instead of staying in a hotel.
-There are many Lepcha home-stays available around the Dzongu region.
-These home-stays come with a homely setup and offer you with a glimpse of the simple, Tribal lifestyle of the natives of Sikkim.
-Walking along the local streets, idling away your time by simply gazing at nature, visiting the local markets and sampling the local home-cooked Sikkimese cuisine plus home prepared indigenous alcoholic beverages are some of the major options you should try out while putting up at Sikkimese home-stay.
+To understand the true essence of any place, you need to mingle with the locals.
+If you wish to have a sneak peek into the authentic Sikkimese lifestyle and culture, it’s best to visit the Lepcha tribal villages and stay with them instead of in a hotel.
+Many Lepcha homestays are available in the Dzongu region.
+These homestays offer a homely setup and give you a glimpse of the simple, tribal lifestyle of Sikkim’s natives.
+Walking along the local streets, idling away your time by simply gazing at nature, visiting local markets, and sampling Sikkimese home-cooked cuisine and indigenous alcoholic beverages are some of the major activities you should try while staying in a Sikkimese homestay.

 Try Out the Adventure of Paragliding

-While at Sikkim paragliding is an adventure you shouldn’t miss at all.
+While in Sikkim, paragliding is an adventure you shouldn’t miss.
 It will give you the thrill of your life as you glide across the mesmerizing Himalayan landscape.
-Soar high up in the sky on your glider’s wings and gawk at the mesmerizing views of the hill town below.
-This gravity defying gliding sport may however be best enjoy when the sky is clear and bright and temperatures are moderate.
-Both short haul as well as long haul gliding options are available for you to choose from.
-The short hauls cover a time span of about 20 minutes while the long hauls continue for an hour.
-Also, you have the option of choosing Tandem flights where you would be accompanied by a certified pilot who guides you through your paragliding endeavor.
+Soar high in the sky on your glider’s wings and enjoy the mesmerizing views of the hill town below.
+This gravity-defying sport is best enjoyed when the sky is clear and bright, with moderate temperatures.
+Both short-haul and long-haul gliding options are available.
+The short hauls last about 20 minutes, while long hauls can continue for an hour.
+You can also opt for tandem flights, where you are accompanied by a certified pilot who will guide you through your paragliding adventure.

 Don’t Forget to Taste the Sikkimese Tongba

 Tongba is an indigenous drink of Sikkim and is prepared in almost every Sikkimese household.
-It is a common practice in Sikkim to welcome guests with a tumbler of Tongba as it is considered a gesture of showing respect.
-This indigenous Sikkimese alcoholic beverage is prepared through an admixture of fermented millets and boiling water and is usually stored as well as served in sturdy bamboo tumblers.
-Many of the local Sikkim restaurants serve Tongba to tourists on demand and tasting this local drink is indeed one activity you shouldn’t miss while you are at Sikkim
+It is common practice to welcome guests with a tumbler of Tongba, as it is considered a gesture of respect.
+This indigenous Sikkimese alcoholic beverage is made from fermented millets and boiling water and is usually served in sturdy bamboo tumblers.
+Many local restaurants in Sikkim serve Tongba to tourists on request, and tasting this local drink is an activity you shouldn’t miss while in Sikkim.

 Relish the Native Cuisine of Sikkim

-If you are a foodie by heart you would definitely want to taste the authentic native cuisine of Sikkim.
-Yes, go ahead and do it as it would indeed be a palate pampering experience for you as you would get to taste some really superb indo-Tibetan delicacies smothered in variety of sauces and fresh, aromatic, indigenous spices.
-The street food stalls, Dhabas and restaurants of Sikkim all sell traditional Sikkimese food items like Gundruk ka Jhol, Sisnoo, pork curry, fermented Soya beans, Momos, Sikkimese lentil soup and chutney, Thukpa, Gyathuk etc. So, make sure to pamper your taste buds with these foods.
-Gupta restaurant, Taste of Tibet, Gangtok are some of the most reputed eating outlets of Sikkim.
-However, foodies who wish to get an exotic and classy dining experience should definitely make their way to restaurant 9’INE.
-Here the dining culture and hospitality complement well the high quality of food served to the visitors.
+If you are a foodie, you’ll definitely want to taste the authentic native cuisine of Sikkim.
+It will indeed be a palate-pleasing experience, as you will get to try some superb Indo-Tibetan delicacies, smothered in a variety of sauces and fresh, aromatic, indigenous spices.
+The street food stalls, dhabas, and restaurants of Sikkim all sell traditional Sikkimese food items like Gundruk ka Jhol, Sisnoo, pork curry, fermented soybeans, momos, Sikkimese lentil soup and chutney, Thukpa, Gyathuk, etc. Make sure to pamper your taste buds with these foods.
+Gupta Restaurant, Taste of Tibet in Gangtok are some of the most reputed eateries in Sikkim.
+However, for an exotic and classy dining experience, make your way to the restaurant 9’INE, where the dining culture and hospitality complement the high quality of food served.

 Gangtok-Rangpo Mountain Biking

-If you have a passionate biker within you, don’t forget to try the Gangtok-Rangpo mountain biking trail of Sikkim.
-As you bike your way through the dramatic and pictorial landscapes, the intriguing biking trail try your tenacity every minute while you get the marvelous opportunity to savor the ethereal beauty of nature around and also to catch a glimpse of the traditional Sikkimese lifestyle of the locals.
-You swish past many grandiose views of countryside, towering mountain peaks, landscapes enriched with unique fauna and flora as you bike your way ahead.
-The ideal time to set out on this mountain biking adventure is around months April-May and then again around September-October.
-Both solo as well as group biking can be practiced on this route.
+If you’re a passionate biker, don’t forget to try the Gangtok-Rangpo mountain biking trail.
+As you bike your way through dramatic and picturesque landscapes, this intriguing biking trail will challenge your endurance while offering marvelous views of nature.
+You will also get a glimpse of the traditional Sikkimese lifestyle of the locals.
+The ideal time to set out on this mountain biking adventure is around April-May and September-October.
+Both solo and group biking can be done on this route.